kinow/kinoshita.eti.br/_posts/2016-07-12-processing-vaisala-radiosonde-data-with-python-and-creating-gruan-like-netcdf-files.md

 ---
-title: 'Processing Vaisala Radiosonde data with Python, and creating GRUAN-like NetCDF files'
-author: kinow
+date: 2016-07-12 21:18:03 +1300
+layout: post
 tags:
 - python
 - netcdf
 - climate
 - radiosonde
 - gruan
-category: 'blog'
-time: '21:18:03'
+title: Processing Vaisala Radiosonde data with Python, and creating GRUAN-like NetCDF files
 ---

 One of my last projects involved parsing a few GB's of data that was in a certain binary format,